art4711/bmap_find/README.md

 I haven't polished the sizes of the sets or been too ambitious in generating many sets, but the current results show what I need to show.
 If someone has a different use case, feel free to add tests and make a pull request.
+The most interesting case here would probably be to add a set with many clusters and large mostly empty areas between.

 I'm aware that 25 million isn't that "huge", but it's all I needed to know and the `dumb` and `simple` implementations take too long to run